wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_single_core_computing/io.md

 at the very end of the execution.

 The above is an ideal situation because IO time for an image is exactly equal to compute time.
-More precisely, save for the fisrt and last task, *while the program computes task i there is enough time to write the output of task i-1 and to read the input of task i+1.*
+More precisely, save for the first and last task, *while the program computes task $i$ there is enough time to write the output of task $i-1$ and to read the input of task $i+1$.*

 If the above condition does not hold, then there is necessarily CPU idle time.
 For instance, if the time to read an image is instead 2s (for